bitrise-io/devcenter/_articles/en/code-signing/android-code-signing/android-code-signing-in-gradle.md

 - android
 - gradle
 - files
-summary: You can manually specify the code signing configuration in your Gradle configuration so that your app gets signed during the build process.
+description: You can manually specify the code signing configuration in your Gradle configuration so that your app gets signed during the build process.
 redirect_from: []
 menu: